NabilHKhoury/bwa/README.md

 Both the reference genome and single fastq file are required parameters.

-This will align reads to your reference genome using the default scoring parameters for affine alignment, which are: match reward (2), mismatch penalty (-1), gap opening penalty (-2), gap extension penalty (-1).
+This will align reads to your reference genome using our default scoring parameters for banded alignment, which are: match reward (2), mismatch penalty (-2), gap opening penalty (-2), band parameter (10).

-If you wish to run

-On a test dataset from this project, do:
+If you wish to run on a test dataset from this project, do:

 `git clone git@github.com:NabilHKhoury/bwalign.git`